 Many airlines provide competitive prices.
 I went with Air India as they had a convenient time but Jet Airways is another provider I would highly recommend.

-If you’re flying internationally, there are many direct flights which go from UK including London Heathrow and Birmingham, which has a massive Sikh community.
+If you’re flying internationally, there are many direct flights that go from the UK including London Heathrow and Birmingham, which has a massive Sikh community.

-If you’re travelling overland than Amritsar is really easy to reach from Mcleodganj (Dharamashala) and tours run daily, just visit one of the tour offices in town and enquire about prices.
+If you’re travelling overland then Amritsar is really easy to reach from Mcleodganj (Dharamashala) and tours run daily, just visit one of the tour offices in town and enquire about prices.

 Where to stay in Amritsar